 You can check your shower faucet for gallons per minute (GPM).
 This refers to the flow rate of water going through your shower head.
 If the flow rate is low, it takes longer for cold water left behind from your last shower to be pushed out.

-Cold water can stay stagnant in your pipes after a shower has been used.
+Cold water can stay stagnant in your pipes after a shower.

 How Can I Get My Shower To Heat Up Faster?

-You understand the cause of a cold shower and know we can suggest solving this problem.
+You understand the cause of a cold shower and know we can suggest solutions.
 Here are some solutions to the main contributors that take a long time to heat up.

 High Flow Showerheads

 You can ask your licensed plumbing professional to suggest a high-flow showerhead.
 This upgrade will increase the water flow and reduce the time it takes for the hot water to reach the fixtures.
-You may risk increasing your water and heating bills, so remember.
+However, remember that you may risk increasing your water and heating bills.

 Insulation Of Your Shower Supply Lines

-Pipe insulation can protect them from the cold air in the atmosphere.
-Particularly long pipes that are located in your exterior wall.
-Keep your pipes warm and won’t take in so much heat from the travelling water.
+Pipe insulation can protect pipes from the cold air in the atmosphere, particularly long pipes in your exterior wall.
+It also keeps your pipes warm and doesn’t absorb much heat from the travelling water.
 If you are unsure, speak to your local plumber about insulated pipes.

 Need a Plumbing Service?